-If you do not currently participate in the EyeMed Insight network and would like to join, please contact Lynne Kraemer at lkraemer@eyemed.com or visit recruiting.eyemedinfocus.com/prrp/welcome/mvp You can also call 1-800-521-3605.
+If you do not currently participate in the EyeMed Insight network and would like to join, please contact Lynne Kraemer at Ikraemer@eyemed.com or visit here.
+You can also call 1-800-521-3605.

 What if I currently participate in the EyeMed Network?